If you are new to the grilling world, then you might not understand the difference between a griddle and a grill.

 Cleaning a Flat Grill

-Finally, wipe the whole thing down with a dry cloth and repeat if absolutely necessary.
+Finally, wipe the whole thing down with a dry cloth and repeat if necessary.

 How to Clean a Griddle

-To improve the quality of your griddle cooking, you’ll want to clean the griddle on a regular basis.
-This will extend it’s life and keep it in tip top shape.
+To improve the quality of your griddle cooking, you’ll want to clean the griddle regularly.
+This will extend its life and keep it in tip-top shape.
 You’ll need to remove grime and use the right tools.